 If a protective order is taken out, take it as a warning that you are at risk of a domestic violence charge.
 Per the law in North Carolina, by placing the aggrieved party or a member of the aggrieved party’s family or household in fear of imminent serious bodily injury or continued harassment, you can be found guilty of domestic violence.
 This fear of harm, whether founded or not, is often the reasoning to seek out a restraining order.

 Attempting to battle a restraining order in court alone is an uphill battle.
 Legal expertise and experience is a valuable tool in preventing an upheaval in your daily life caused by the restrictions resulting from a restraining order.
 Obtaining an attorney for these hearings exponentially increases your chances of success in fighting this court injunction.
-The attorneys at Mulligan Epstein have experience with protective orders and violations.
-If you have any questions concerning filing, fighting a restraining order, or a violation of a restraining order, please contact the attorneys at Mulligan Epstein.
+The attorneys at Mulligan Attorneys, have experience with protective orders and violations.
+If you have any questions concerning filing, fighting a restraining order, or a violation of a restraining order, please contact the attorneys at Mulligan Attorneys,.